berenslab/dreams-experiments/README.md

 <img width="800" alt="Example DREAMS" src="figures/dreams_spectrum.png">

-The code depends on several repositories, especially on [openTSNE](https://github.com/pavlin-policar/openTSNE) and [contrastive-ne](https://github.com/berenslab/contrastive-ne), which build the $t$-SNE backend that DREAMS builds upon.
+The code depends on several repositories, especially on [openTSNE](https://github.com/pavlin-policar/openTSNE) and [contrastive-ne](https://github.com/berenslab/contrastive-ne), which provide the $t$-SNE backends that DREAMS builds upon.
 The respective versions with additional regularizer are [DREAMS](https://github.com/berenslab/DREAMS) and [DREAMS-CNE](https://github.com/berenslab/DREAMS-CNE).
 The links to the original (unprocessed) datasets can be found further below.

 # Installation